SCBI-Picasso/Picasso-Documentation/README.md

 ## 3.2 - MobaXTerm <a id="sec_3.2"></a>

-If you are not familiar with terminals, maybe you can try to use program [MobaXTerm](https://mobaxterm.mobatek.net/).
+If you are not familiar with terminals, maybe you can try to use program
+<a href="https://mobaxterm.mobatek.net/" target="_blank">MobaXTerm</a>.
 It is more user fiendly and allow thing like copy a file using the mouse.

 ## 3.3 - Important notice <a id="sec_3.3"></a>